UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 logits = accelerator.gather(logits_per_device)
 ```

-After having gathered logits from all GPUs, all the running parallel processes have the same state.
-From the collected logits we derive probabilities and then predict classes.
+After gathering logits from all GPUs, all parallel processes will have the same state.
+From the collected logits, we derive probabilities and predict classes.

 ```python
 # Apply softmax to get probabilities